waseemingly/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 #### Import developers' details : `import-developer`

-Takes in a CSV file and populates the internal list of developers if the file is formatted correctly.
+> Reads a CSV file and populates the addressbook with the developers provided.

-Format: `import-developer [FILENAME]`
+**Format:** `import-developer [FILENAME]`

+**Constraints:**
-* Note that the CSV file has to be in the same folder as the JAR file for the command to function correctly.
+1. The CSV file has to be in the same folder as the JAR file for the command to function correctly.
-* The CSV file has to strictly follow the column header names and order for the import to function appropriately.
+2. The CSV file has to strictly follow the column header names and order (given in the example).
+   The entire command will abort if any of column headers do not follow the given format.
-* The command will abort if any of the rows have invalid data format.
+3. `NAME` and `PROJECT_NAME` fields for developers to be added via the import feature have the same constraints as the [`add-developer` command constrainsts](#add-developer).
+The entire command will abort if any of the rows have invalid values that do not comply with given constraints.

+**Optional Fields:**
+While `PROJECT` and `DATE JOINED` column headers are compulsory, they are optional fields, where values (corresponding to the developer to be added) under these columns can be empty.
+  * If values are empty, corresponding developers will be added with `DATE JOINED` automatically set to today and/or with no projects assigned to them, like the [`add-developer` command](#add-developer).

-* Example of valid CSV:
+Example of valid CSV:

 ```
 Name, Contact Number, Email, Address, Date Joined, Role, Salary, GithubId, Rating, Projects,,